 While HIML's investment process is designed to capture the most exciting opportunities within telecommunications, multimedia, and technology, it is far more nuanced than simply picking the most attractive growth stories.
 The most important factors besides a company's growth prospects are the team's sensitive approach to valuations and their commitment to diversification.
-In the case of valuations, they are looking for companies that are capable of making decent returns on capital, or those with earnings growth which will propel them to a single-digit P/E within a reasonable period.
+In the case of valuations, they are looking for companies that are capable of making decent returns on the capital they invest, or those with earnings growth which will propel them to a single-digit P/E within a reasonable period.
 When it comes to diversification, the team holds a range of companies, not simply based on size or style, but also on less apparent factors like end-consumer type.
-Diversification is also achieved through HRI's large number of holdings (c.350), which helps to reduce the at-times-substantial idiosyncratic risk of their investments.
+Diversification is also achieved through HRI's large number of holdings (c.350), which helps to reduce the at-times-substantial idiosyncratic risk (i.e. specific to the company) of their investments.